What is food allergy?

 Some children under the supervision of their healthcare provider, may be given certain

-foods after a period of 3 to 6 months.
+foods after some period of avoidance.
 This determines whether or not the child has

 outgrown the allergy.